dikshant-18/Unified-Mentor/README.md

 1. Clone this repository or download the ZIP.
 2. Navigate to the project directory.
 3. Run `npm install` to install dependencies.
-4. Run `npm start` to launch the development server.
+4. Run `npm run dev` to launch the development server.
 5. Open `http://localhost:3000` to view the portfolio site.

 ***